Heritage Series - Chow Kit Mansion

-Regency-styled balcony terrace with decorated cast iron railing, Lot 11 (Annex block)
+Regency-styled balcony terrace with decorated cast-iron railing, Lot 11 (Annex block)

-In 1916, the hotel was sold off to Loke Yew's son, Alan Loke, whom then proceeded to renovate and establish a new hotel called 'Peninsular Hotel' on the same site.
+In 1916, the hotel was sold off to Loke Yew's son, Alan Loke, who then proceeded to renovate and establish a new hotel called 'Peninsular Hotel' on the same site.
 The hotel was a popular meeting spot for numerous planters and trading house members in Kuala Lumpur.
 At one point, it was also temporarily used as the Second Guards Brigade headquarters after World War II.
-Despite the initial success, Peninsular Hotel eventually closed down many years later due to intense competition from other hotels such as the Station Hotel, Majestic Hotel and Eastern Hotel.
+Despite the initial success, Peninsular Hotel eventually closed down many years later due to intense competition from other hotels such as the Station Hotel, Majestic Hotel, and Eastern Hotel.
 The building was left unoccupied for a few years until the Loke Trust was set up to maintain the property.

 Hall near the main entrance.

-The mansion was then rented out to Pertubuhan Akitek Malaysia (PAM) in 1973, then established as the 'PAM Centre' (or also known during this period as 'Wisma Loke') for the organization's secretariat.
+The mansion was then rented out to Pertubuhan Akitek Malaysia (PAM) in 1973, then established as the 'PAM Centre' (also known during this period as 'Wisma Loke') for the organization's secretariat.
 Ironically, it was said that after a while PAM received a notice from the property owner to vacate the property as Loke Hall (along with the Annex block) was sold to Intan Development Sdn Bhd with plans to demolish the building and develop a high-rise property on the site.